Pbatch/ClashRoyaleBuildABot/README.md

 ### Latest Updates

+- **1.3.0**
+  - Added synthetic data to unit training.
-- **1.2.0**
+  - Update README.md.

-  - Replaced the YOLOv5 unit model with a YOLOv8 unit model.
-  - Included extra data from Jurek Elliesen for retraining.
-- **1.1.0**
+- **1.2.1**
-  - Switched to a larger YOLOv5 model.
-  - Separated 'ally/enemy' prediction from unit detection, improving accuracy and efficiency.
+  - Fixed an ONNX bug and a Pillow bug.
+  - Allowed CPU execution provider for ONNX runtime.
+  - Updated debug code to use new Pillow functionality.

 ## Roadmap

 Our future plans include: